About Killick Off Road Arts – Martial Arts Training in Purley, Surrey

 Testimonials: Students’ Reviews

-I have been going to Richard’s classes for a couple of years now, and find the group a nice balance between having fun, whilst learning the foundations of Pencak Silat.
+I have been going to Richard’s classes for a couple of years now.
+I find the group a nice balance between having fun and learning the foundations of Pencak Silat.
 Richard’s knowledge about all martial arts is never-ending; however, he’s not a martial arts ‘bore’.

-His teaching style is laid back, and this is what makes me return to this class as opposed to standard classroom groups.
+His teaching style is laid back.
+This is what makes me return to this class.
+I prefer it to standard classroom groups.
 The group feels very well knit, and we all have our strengths and weaknesses, and everyone helps each other.

-I don’t really want to mention the fact I’m the only female in the group, as it shouldn’t matter, and it doesn’t.
-Richard’s attitude towards me is exactly the same as to the rest of the group…Unless he’s discussing Casino Royale, where there is a clear male/female divide.
+I don’t really want to mention the fact I’m the only female in the group.
+It shouldn’t matter, and it doesn’t.
+Richard’s attitude towards me is exactly the same as to the rest of the group.
+However, there is a clear male/female divide when he’s discussing Casino Royale.

-I enjoy Richard’s realistic approach, in that we apply the theories to real-life situations, which was my main goal when coming here.
+I enjoy Richard’s realistic approach.
+We apply the theories to real-life situations.
+Achieving this was my main goal when coming here.
 I want to be able to use what I have learnt in class, should I need to.
 Richard is practical and combines his knowledge of MMA and boxing with other styles.
 As someone who doesn’t come from a sporting or martial arts background, this is all great knowledge to have.

 The group has a great feel to it, and there are no egos.
 This is attributed to Richard’s attitude.